Jonas-Gitt/dbmanagement/README.md

 # dbmanagement
-This is my first repository
+This is my first repository - I am not happy :/
 I am looking forward to learning more
 New comment.